 Dehumidifier in Winter, Fall and Spring

 Should you use a dehumidifier in Winter? or Fall? or Spring?
 What do you do about the moisture that comes through your concrete foundation, most of which is below the frost line, and brings dampness and moisture into your basement in the non-Summer months?
+You don't want basement window ventilation in the winter.

 Most people have and understanding about the use of a dehumidifier in the summer.
 It gets very humid and eventually you go down to the basement and turn on the dehumidifier.
 The only time you give much thought is when you have to empty that heavy bucket.
 But a dehumidifier in Winter, that's a different story.